kimyerak/guidely_chat/README.md

 ## Overview

-Chat-Orchestra is a Spring Boot 3.5.5 application that provides a clean API for managing conversations with RAG (Retrieval-Augmented Generation) integration.
-It focuses on core conversation management while clients interact directly with RAG servers for AI responses and summaries.
-It's designed with clean architecture principles and MSA best practices.
+Chat-Orchestra is a Spring Boot 3.5.5 application that provides a clean API for managing conversations following Pure MSA principles.
+It focuses solely on conversation storage and management, while clients interact directly with RAG servers for AI responses and summaries.
+This design ensures loose coupling, service independence, and fault isolation.

 ## Features

-- **Conversation Management**: Start, manage, and end conversation sessions
+- **Pure Conversation Management**: Start, manage, and end conversation sessions
-- **RAG Chat Integration**: AI-powered conversation with external RAG server
+- **Message Storage**: Store user and assistant messages with timestamps
-- **Database Integration**: MySQL with JPA/Hibernate for conversation storage
+- **Database Integration**: MySQL with JPA/Hibernate for persistent storage
+- **MSA Compliance**: Loose coupling with external services (RAG servers)
 - **OpenAPI Documentation**: Swagger UI for API exploration
 - **Global Exception Handling**: Consistent error responses
 - **CORS Support**: Configured for frontend development